Bogomil-Simitchiev/ValueConverter-DesktopApp/README.md

 # ValueConverter-DesktopApp
 Money converter made by using windows form application

-You can download the application bin -> Debug -> ValueConverter.exe
+You can download the application from bin -> Debug -> ValueConverter.exe